WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/sdp.md

 ### Project Management

-- We plan to use feature driven agile methodology in order to track, prioritize and implment our project.
+- We plan to use feature-driven agile methodology in order to track, prioritize and implement our project.
 We will break up our user stories into features that will be assigned to each member based on their defined contribution for the project.
-Below

 ## SDLC Details
 ## Timeline